Measles

 Maternal antibodies play a significant role in protection against infection in infants younger than 1 year and may interfere with live-attenuated measles vaccination.
 A single dose of measles vaccine administered to a child older than 12 months induces protective immunity in 95% of recipients.
 Because measles virus is highly contagious, a 5% susceptible population is sufficient to sustain periodic outbreaks in otherwise highly vaccinated populations.

-A second dose of vaccine, now recommended for all school-aged children in the United States, [14] induces immunity in about 95% of the 5% who do not respond to the first dose.
+A second dose of vaccine, which is recommended for all school-aged children in the United States, [2] induces immunity in about 95% of the 5% who do not respond to the first dose.
 Slight genotypic variation in circulating strains has not affected the protective efficacy of live-attenuated measles vaccines.

-Considering that for industrialized countries such as the United States, endemic transmission of measles may be reestablished if measles immunity falls to less than 93-95%, efforts to ensure high immunization rates among people in both developed and developing countries must be sustained.
+Considering that for industrialized countries, endemic transmission of measles can be reestablished if measles immunity falls to less than 93-95%, efforts to ensure high immunization rates among people in both developed and developing countries must be sustained.

 Supportive care is normally all that is required for patients with measles.
 Vitamin A supplementation during acute measles significantly reduces risks of morbidity and mortality.